rudderlabs/rudder-analytics-vue/README.md

 # Running your Vue Application

-Once you have succesfully installed our JS SDK, you are all set to send your tracking data to Rudder.All you need to do now is to install dependencies for your app and run it.
+Once you have succesfully installed our JS SDK, you are all set to send your tracking data to RudderStack.All you need to do now is to install dependencies for your app and run it.

 ## Installing Dependencies

 Run the following command depending on whether you use `npm` or `yarn` to manage your packages -
 ```
 npm install